tobinjt/johntobin.ie/content/blog/Advice_for_buying_a_laptop.md

 Because I work in the tech industry, family and friends will sometimes ask me to recommend a laptop for them to buy.
-In the past I've done the research myself, but recently I've been empowering people by sending them instructions to follow

-- it also saves me time ;) I decided to publish the instructions because they might be useful to others.
+In the past I've done the research myself, but recently I've been empowering people by sending them instructions to follow, which also saves me time ;) I decided to publish the instructions because they might be useful to others.

 - Figure out your budget, that's the biggest constraint.
 - Figure out what you need your laptop for.
 Browsing the web?
 Email?
 Playing